sekoube/Projet_info_2A/README.md

-Application CLI de gestion des évènements du BDE ENSAI

-Ce projet implémente une application en ligne de commande permettant de gérer les évènements du BDE de l’ENSAI.
-Il s’appuie sur une architecture en couches orientée objet, une base de données PostgreSQL, et est entièrement testé avec pytest.

-🎯 Objectif du projet

-L’application permet aux étudiants de l’ENSAI de consulter et s'inscrire à des évènements organisés par le BDE.
-Les administrateurs peuvent créer des évènements, des bus associés à ces évènements.
+CLI Application for Managing ENSAI BDE Events

+This project implements a command-line application used to manage events organized by the ENSAI Student Union (BDE).
+It is built using an object-oriented layered architecture, a PostgreSQL database, and is fully tested with pytest.

+🎯 Project Objective

+The application allows ENSAI students to browse and register for events organized by the BDE.
+Administrators can create events as well as buses associated with these events.

-▶️ Installation et configuration
+▶️ Installation and Setup

-📁 Dossiers :
+📁 Folders

- 📁 data contenant les scripts SQL
+data — contains SQL scripts
- 📁 doc contenant les diagrammes UML,  bilans hebdomadaires 📁 src contenant des fichiers python organisés en une architecture en couches.
-Tout le code source et les tests se trouvent dans le dossier **`src/`**.

-📄 Le fichier **`requirements.txt`** contient la liste des **packages nécessaires**.
-📄 Le fichier **`settings.json`** est configuré pour exécuter le code depuis le dossier `src`.
+doc — contains UML diagrams and weekly reports

+src — contains Python files organized using a layered architecture.
+All source code and tests are located in the src/ directory.

+📄 The requirements.txt file lists all required packages.
+📄 The settings.json file is configured to run the code from the src directory.

-1. Prérequis
+1. Prerequisites

 Visual Studio Code

 Python 3.x

-PostgreSQL pour la base de données
+PostgreSQL

 Git

-2. Lancer VSCode
+2. Launch VS Code

-Ouvrez VS Code.
+Open VS Code.

-Ouvrez Git Bash.
+Open Git Bash.
-Clonez le dépôt avec la commande suivante : git clone code_hhtps_du_depôt (à adpater)
-Ouvrez le dossier dans VS Code :
-File > Open Folder, puis sélectionnez le dossier du projet cloné (faire cette méthode plutôt que les lignes de commande 🚨)

-3. Installation des dépendances
+Clone the repository using:

+git clone https_link_to_repo (to be adapted)

+Open the project folder in VS Code:
+File > Open Folder → select the cloned project directory (Use this method rather than command-line navigation 🚨)

+3. Install Dependencies

+In Git Bash, run:

-Dans Git Bash, exécutez la commande suivante pour installer les packages nécessaires : pip install -r requirements.txt
+pip install -r requirements.txt

-4. Configuration de l'environnement
+4. Environment Configuration

-Créez un fichier .env à la racine du projet et ajoutez-y les variables d’environnement nécessaires pour la connexion PostgreSQL :
-POSTGRES_HOST=ton_host
+Create a .env file at the project root and add the PostgreSQL connection variables:

+POSTGRES_HOST=your_host
 POSTGRES_PORT=5432
-POSTGRES_DATABASE=ton_database
-POSTGRES_USER=ton_user
-POSTGRES_PASSWORD=ton_password
-POSTGRES_SCHEMA=ton_schema

-5. Création de la base de données
-Exécutez le script data/init_db.sql pour initialiser la base de données.
-Exécutez le script data/pop_db.sql pour insérer un premier utilisateur et quelques données de test dans la base de données.

-▶️ Lancement de l’application

-Pour démarrer l’application en ligne de commande, exécuter : python src/main.py

-🧩 Fonctionnalités principales

-👤 Utilisateur (étudiant ENSAI)
-Créer un compte ou se connecter à un compte existant.
-Consulter la liste des évènements disponibles.
-S’inscrire à un évènement (via son ID).

-🛠️ Administrateur (membre du BDE)
-Créer un évènement.
-Créer des bus
-Consulter la liste complète des évènements.

-🧱 Architecture du projet

-L’application suit une architecture en trois couches pour assurer modularité et clarté.

-1. Business Object (Modèles)
-Contient les classes métiers décrivant les entités principales de l’application. bus.py : représente un bus (évènement rattaché, description, sens, etc.) evenement.py : représente un évènement (date, heure, description, etc.) inscription.py : représente une inscription (alcool, mode de paiement, etc.) utilisateur.py : représente un utilisateur (nom, prénom, email, rôle, etc.)

-2. DAO (Data Access Object)
-Gère les interactions directes avec la base de données PostgreSQL. utilisateur_dao.py : création, insertion et vérification d’utilisateurs. evenement_dao.py : gestion des évènements (création, liste, suppression, etc.). inscription_dao.py : gestion des inscriptions (création, suppression, etc.). bus_dao.py : enregistrement et gestion des bus.

-3. Service
-Contient la logique applicative.
-Ces classes orchestrent les appels aux DAO pour exécuter les actions métier.

-4. Vue (Interface en ligne de commande)
-Contient les interfaces CLI qui interagissent directement avec l’utilisateur. creer_compte_vue.py : création d’un compte utilisateur. page_utilisateur_vue.py : gestion des actions possibles pour un utilisateur. page_admin_vue.py : gestion des actions réservées à un administrateur. menu_vue.py : point d’entrée principal de l’application.

-🧪 Tests unitaires

-Les tests sont organisés dans les dossiers suivants : src/tests/tests_business/ src/tests/tests_dao/ src/tests/tests_service/

-1. Lancer tous les tests
+POSTGRES_DATABASE=your_database
+POSTGRES_USER=your_user
+POSTGRES_PASSWORD=your_password
+POSTGRES_SCHEMA=your_schema

+5. Database Initialization

+Run data/init_db.sql to create the database schema.

+Run data/pop_db.sql to insert an initial user and sample data.

+▶️ Running the Application

+To start the CLI application, run:

+python src/main.py

+🧩 Main Features
+👤 User (ENSAI Student)

+Create an account or log in

+Browse available events

+Register for an event (using its ID)

+🛠️ Administrator (BDE Member)

+Create events

+Create buses

+View the full list of events

+🧱 Project Architecture

+The application follows a three-layer architecture for modularity and clarity.

+1. Business Objects (Models)

+Contains domain classes describing the main entities:

+bus.py — represents a bus (linked event, description, direction, etc.)

+evenement.py — represents an event (date, time, description, etc.)

+inscription.py — represents a registration (alcohol option, payment method, etc.)

+utilisateur.py — represents a user (name, email, role, etc.)

+2. DAO (Data Access Objects)

+Handles direct interactions with the PostgreSQL database:

+utilisateur_dao.py — user creation, insertion, verification

+evenement_dao.py — event management (create, list, delete, etc.)

+inscription_dao.py — registration management

+bus_dao.py — bus management

+3. Services

+Contains business logic and coordinates DAO calls to execute application actions.

+4. View (Command-Line Interface)

+Includes the CLI interfaces interacting with the user:

+creer_compte_vue.py — creates a user account

+page_utilisateur_vue.py — student actions

+page_admin_vue.py — admin-only actions

+menu_vue.py — main entry point of the application

+🧪 Unit Tests

+Tests are organized into the following folders:

+src/tests/tests_business/

+src/tests/tests_dao/

+src/tests/tests_service/

+1. Run all tests
 pytest -v --color=yes
-(Les tests réussis apparaissent en vert, les échecs en rouge.)

-2. Lancer un test spécifique
+2. Run a specific test

+Example:

-Exemple : pytest src/tests/test_service/test_utilisateur_service.py
+pytest src/tests/test_service/test_utilisateur_service.py

-(A adapter selon le test souhaité.)
+(Adapt according to the test you want to execute.)

-🗄️ Base de données
+🗄️ Database

-init_db.sql : Initialise le schéma et les tables PostgreSQL. pop_db.sql : Insère des données initiales (par exemple, un premier utilisateur).
-Les tables principales concernent les utilisateurs, bus, évènements et inscriptions.
+init_db.sql — initializes the PostgreSQL schema and tables

+pop_db.sql — inserts initial data (e.g., a first user)

+Main tables: users, buses, events, registrations.

-🧰 Technologies utilisées
+🧰 Technologies Used

-Langage : Python 3.x
+Language: Python 3.x

-Base de données : PostgreSQL
-Gestion d’environnement : .env
+Database: PostgreSQL

+Environment Management: .env

-Tests : Pytest
+Testing: Pytest

-Interface : Ligne de commande (CLI)
+Interface: Command-Line (CLI)